How to protect your drink from being spiked

 Look out for some tell-tale signs, like whether it's moved, if your straw is missing, if the colour/smell/taste has changed or if it's bubbling or fizzing in a way it wasn't previously.
 There might even be an empty packet or bag on the table or floor next to it.

-If you spot anything about your drink which doesn't look right, don't risk it.
+If you spot anything about your drink that doesn't look right, don't risk it.
 Take it back to the bar to be poured away and order a new one.

 Always make sure you're drinking your own drink and not some random glass.
 It's an easy mistake to make if you put your drink down on a table with lots of others, so we'd recommend keeping your hands on your glass as much as possible.